Mercedes EQS review: performance, motor & drive

 The rear-drive Mercedes’ luxury electric limousine weighs in at over 2.4 tonnes, but can still reach 62mph from a standstill in 6.2 seconds.
 That's not quite Tesla Model S Plaid quick, but the considerable torque of even the 450+ model is enough to surprise you.
 Top speed is 130mph.

 To help with manoeuvring the 5.21-metre-long executive limousine, Mercedes has fitted the EQS with rear-axle steering as standard.
-A 4.5-degree setup is standard, but our car came with the optional 10-degree setup – the result of which is a turning circle of 10.9 metres, which is only 40cm larger than that of the far smaller Renault ZOE.
-It takes some time to get used to, but it does make the car feel incredibly agile and surprisingly nimble, further emphasised by the light steering.
+A 4.5-degree setup features on ‘basic’ cars, but our test model came with the optional 10-degree setup – the result of which is a turning circle of 10.9 metres, which is only 40cm larger than that of the far smaller Renault ZOE and on par with something like a petrol-powered Volkswagen Golf.
+It takes some time to get used to, but it does make the EQS feel incredibly agile and surprisingly nimble, further emphasised by the light steering.